-This course will meet weekly in class Monday evenings and has a mandatory attendance policy.
-The readings and assignments in this class are meant to supplement our in-class discussions.
+This course has a mandatory attendance policy.
+The readings and assignments in this class are meant to supplement our in-class discussion.
 If you are not present, you will miss out on the majority of what this class is intended to offer.
 Worse still, your voice and your ideas will not be included in our discussions.

 Each student is allowed one unexcused absence.
 Any further absences must be excused for acceptable reasons.
 Those reasons include a university-sanctioned athletic or academic events, extended illness, religious observance, or familial or other emergencies.
 Any further unexcused absences will result in a loss of two percentage points on your final grade.
-Attendance will be taken shortly after the beginning of each class.